 Projects ranging from a soil-swimming robot that can sense conditions in the root zone in real time to computational models that can predict produce spoilage received seed funds from the Cornell Initiative for Digital Agriculture’s new Research Innovation Fund.

-Eight interdisciplinary teams of researchers – from the College of Agriculture and Life Sciences, the College of Engineering, Computing and Information Science, Cornell Tech and the College of Veterinary Medicine (CVM) – will receive three-year awards of up to $225,000.
+Nine interdisciplinary teams of researchers – from the College of Agriculture and Life Sciences, the College of Engineering, Computing and Information Science, the Cornell SC Johnson College of Business, Cornell Tech and the College of Veterinary Medicine (CVM) – will receive three-year awards of up to $225,000.
 To apply, teams needed to include Cornell faculty members from at least two colleges, ensuring cross-campus collaboration.